pipoblak/vscode-px-to-em/README.md

 * Modified readme

 ### 1.2.1
-* Fixed bug, The program was not finding all the px and rems in the selections
+* Fixed bug, The program was not finding all the px and ems in the selections

 ### 1.2.0
-* Introduced an option to set the maximum number of decimals digits a rem and px can have
+* Introduced an option to set the maximum number of decimals digits a em and px can have

 ### 1.1.0
 * Keybinding added
 * Improved Readme, and fixed some typos
-* New command that allows you to covert rem and px back and forward
+* New command that allows you to covert em and px back and forward

 ### 1.0.0
 Initial release